CESNET/cesnet-tszoo/docs/using_datasets.md

 from cesnet_tszoo.configs import TimeBasedConfig # For time-based dataset from cesnet_tszoo.configs import SeriesBasedConfig # For series-based dataset
+from cesnet_tszoo.configs import DisjointTimeBasedConfig # For disjoint-time-based dataset

 from cesnet_tszoo.utils.enums import AgreggationType, SourceType # Used for specifying which dataset to use from cesnet_tszoo.datasets import CESNET_TimeSeries24